 Virtual or Travel Health Professional

 Alternative energy is a rapidly growing field.
 That means there is an enormous need for technicians to install and maintain windmills.
 You would have plenty of opportunities to travel to different sites, especially for new constructions.
+Windmill technicians often have RVing full time jobs because they have to travel to wherever the jobs are.
+Having an RV means you don’t get stuck in a hotel when you move around.
+Instead you can bring your home with you!

 Heavy Equipment Operator

 Lineworkers are some of the full-time folks we most often encounter while RVing.
 This skilled trade makes for a great profession if you’re looking to travel.
 You’ll have to go wherever the work is, but it will keep you busy (and outdoors during the day).
 Lineworkers install and maintain power, phone, and internet lines.
+These RVing full time jobs are something you could learn with the potential for paid training.

 You’ll never be short on inspiration if you travel full-time as an artist.
 RVing also makes perfect sense for traveling to art shows and selling your wares.
 The biggest struggle might be having space for all your supplies.
 But these creative folks are sure to think of solutions.

 Even before the pandemic, there were online teaching positions available.
 Now, there is even more opportunity.
 If you have your degree in education, why not ditch the classroom and take things on the road.
-You’ll still get to do what you love (help kids, but you’ll get to have more freedom in your personal life.
+You’ll still get to do what you love (help kids) but you’ll get to have more freedom in your personal life.
 Did I mention you won’t be constantly sick?
 That has been one of my favorite things about working virtually.
 No more catching every single bug that goes around the school.

 Mortgage Loan Officer